MaayanLab/clustergrammer-docs/docs/_build_html/_sources/matrix_format_io.txt

 .. image:: _static/cat_tsv.png
 	:width: 700px

 This screenshot of an Excel spreadsheet shows a single row category being added as an additional column of strings (e.g. ``Type: Interesting``) and a single column category being added as an additional row of strings (e.g. ``Gender: Male``).
 Up to 15 categories can be added in a similar manner.
 Titles for row or column names or categories can be added by prefixing each string with ``'Title: '`` (note that a space after the colon).
 For example the title of the column names is ``Cell Line`` and the title of the row categories is ``Gender``.
-See `rc_two_cats.txt`_ for an exmaple of this matrix format.
+See `rc_two_cats.txt`_ for an example of this matrix format.

 Tuple Matrix-Category Format
 ============================